bytedeck/bytedeck/README.md

 #### Make sure you have Python3.8

-Using a different version of Python will probably give you errors when installing the dependancies due to slight changes between versions:
+Using a different version of Python will probably give you errors when installing the dependencies due to slight changes between versions:
 `sudo apt install python3.8`

 ### Getting the Code